Empower patients with episodes of frequent seizures to act fast

 The term “seizure rescue medication” reinforces the notion that patients need to be saved.
 Instead, “immediate-use seizure medication” emphasizes how quickly the medication may be used to empower patients to treat sooner.

-Talk with your patients about having the right immediate-use seizure medication on hand
+Talk with your patients about the importance of having an immediate-use seizure medication

-Along with an antiseizure medication, having an intranasal immediate-use seizure medication that can be delivered soon after an episode of frequent seizures begins could provide more comprehensive management for more of your patients at risk.9,10
+Along with an ASM, a nasal option that can be used at any time during a seizure episode could provide more comprehensive management for more of your patients at risk.13,14

 Icon of VALTOCO sprayer